benjaminbruch/Rick-and-Morty-Swift-API/README.md

 ## Demo Application

-The `DemoApp` directory contains a small macOS SwiftUI application that showcases characters, episodes and locations in a collection of card views.
-Build the package inside that folder to try the demo.
+The package includes a small macOS SwiftUI demo under the `RickMortyDemo` target.
+Build and run this executable to see characters, episodes and locations presented in card collections.

 <!-- CONTRIBUTING -->